stefanholek/kmd/docs/kmd.rst

 .. autoattribute:: kmd.Kmd.alias_header

     Header for the aliases section of the default help screen.
-    Set to the empty string to suppress the aliases section.
+    If set to the empty string, the aliases section is omitted.

 .. autoattribute:: kmd.Kmd.shell_escape_chars